This is the multi-page printable view of this section. Click here to print.

 User InformationYou can view and edit user information or log out.

-• Registration information: the registration information page opens.
+• Registration Information: The registration information page opens.

-• Authentication key management: manage each user’s authentication keys.
+• Authentication Key Management: Manage each user’s authentication keys.

-• Logout: log out from the DevOps Console.
+• Log Out: Log out from the DevOps Console.

 ItemExplanation